guilhemmarchand/trackme/docs/userguide.rst

 - In a similar context, enrichment is performed either at indexing time (ideally indexed fields which allow the usage of tstats) or search time fields (evaluations, lookups, etc), these fields represent the keys you need to break on to address your requirements
 - With the default ``data sources`` tracking, this data flow will appear as one main entity and you cannot ``distinguish`` a specific part of your data covered by the standard data source feature
 - Specific ``custom indexed fields`` provide ``knowledge`` of the data in your context, such as ``company``, ``business unit`` etc and these pipelines cannot be distinguished by relying on the ``index`` and ``sourcetype`` only
-- You need address any use case that the default main features do not allow you to
+- You need to address any use case that the default main features do not allow you to

 .. hint::